-- A. Specific training through controlled writing assignments on elements and techniques in short fiction; exercises on, for instance, - A. Specific training unough controlled writing assignments on elements and techniques in short fiction; exercises on, for instance, characterization, setting, description, point-of-view, and plot; B. Specific training through controlled writing assignments on elements and techniques in poetry; exercises on, for instance, sound, meter, imagery, form and figurative language; C. Comparative analyses of a variety of traditional and modern forms in poetry; D. Exploration of personal, emotional, sensual, social, and intellectual experiences, memory, news, and imagination as material to take form in creative work. - form in creative work.

-E. Evaluation of students' work in supportive and constructive group settings toward the goal of rewriting.

-F. Production and revision of original works in various genres.
+- A. Specific training through controlled writing assignments on elements and techniques in short fiction; exercises on, for instance, characterization, setting, description, point-of-view, and plot; - B. Specific training through controlled writing assignments on elements and techniques in poetry; exercises on, for instance, sound, meter, imagery, form and figurative language; - C. Comparative analyses of a variety of traditional and modern forms in poetry; - D. Exploration of personal, emotional, sensual, social, and intellectual experiences, memory, news, and imagination as material to take form in creative work. - E. Evaluation of students' work in supportive and constructive group settings toward the goal of rewriting.
+F. Production and revision of original works in various genres. - G. Analysis of technique in relation to intention and form. - 1. reading selections of short fiction and poetry to analyze them for technique, looking particularly at methods of creating structure, theme, voice, rhythm, sound, point-of-view, imagery, symbol and setting;

-- G. Analysis of technique in relation to intention and form. - reading selections of short fiction and poetry to analyze them for technique, looking particularly at methods of creating structure, theme, voice, rhythm, sound, point-of-view, imagery, symbol and setting; evaluation of the effectiveness of techniques used in the context of complete works, and verbal and written articulation of these evaluations toward the goal of supportive and constructive criticism of their own and other students' writing;

-3. development of the beginning vocabulary of criticism a writer must have to self-evaluate work.
+- 2. evaluation of the effectiveness of techniques used in the context of complete works, and verbal and written articulation of these evaluations toward the goal of supportive and constructive criticism of their own and other students' writing; - 3. development of the beginning vocabulary of criticism a writer must have to self-evaluate work.